-In 2022 Converge appointed Sean Colicchio as its first Global Chief Information Security Officer, responsible for the Company's physical and digital security strategies as well as the identification and mitigation of potential risks.
-The addition of a CISO role within the Converge organization represents a significant investment in advancing the Company's knowledge, recognition and responsibility surrounding its cybersecurity practices and will be crucial to the long-term success of Converges growth strategy.
+In 2022, Converge appointed Sean Colicchio as its first Global Chief Information Security Officer, responsible for the Company's physical and digital security strategies as well as the identification and mitigation of potential risks.
+The addition of the CISO role within the Converge organization represented a significant investment and milestone in advancing the Company's knowledge, recognition and responsibility surrounding its cybersecurity practices and will be crucial to the long-term success of Converges growth strategy.